Skadic/dots/.config/sway/config.md

 ### Mod Key

 We set the modifier key.
-The most popular options are `Mod1` for `Alt` and `Mod4` for the windows key.
+The most popular options are `Mod1` for `Alt` and `Mod4` for the Windows key.
 ```swayconfig config +=
 set $mod Mod4
 ```